Normalizers and centralizers of subnormal subsystems of fusion systems

 A linking locality is a locality $(\L,\Delta,S)$ such that $\F_S(\L)$ is saturated, $\F_S(\L)^{cr}\subseteq\Delta$ and $N_\L(P)$ is of characteristic $p$ for every $P\in\Delta$.
 If $\F$ is saturated, then the set $\F^s$ of \emph{subcentric subgroups} is the largest possible object set of a linking locality.
 It consists of the subgroups $P\leq S$ such that, for every fully $\F$-normalized $\F$-conjugate $Q$ of $P$, the normalizer $N_\F(Q)$ is constrained (cf. \cite[Proposition~3.1]{Henke:2015}).

 For every saturated fusion system $\F$, the set $\delta(\F)$ contains $\F^{cr}$ (see e.g. \cite[Lemma~10.4]{Henke:Regular}).
 Hence, every regular locality is a linking locality.
 For every linking locality $(\L,\Delta,S)$, there is the \emph{generalized Fitting subgroup} $F^*(\L)$ defined (cf. \cite[Definition~3]{Henke:Regular}).
-It follows from \cite[Lemma~10.2]{Henke:Regular}) that, for every $P\leq S$, we have
+It is shown in \cite[Lemma~10.2]{Henke:Regular}) that, for any linking locality $(\L,\Delta,S)$, we have